kiko-serra/CRAI/README.md

 ### (update - 07/03/24)
 Changing from MLPClassifier to KNNClassifier for the raisin dataset.
 Changing this made the accuracy from 0.46 to 0.76 Change from train_test_split to StratifiedKFold

+### (update - 14/03/24)
+Changed from KNNClassifier to LogisticRegression for the raisin dataset.
+Changing this made the accuracy from 0.76 to 0.95